-JR Richards, a waste contractor, removes waste from a 3 metre cubed waste bin at the site.
+A licenced waste contractor removes waste from a 3 metre cubed waste bin at the site.
 There were 26 collections during the reporting period, with capacity of the bin ranging from 50% to 100%.
-Over 2021, approximately 55 cubic metres of waste was removed from the site, with this being a decrease compared to 57.2 cubic metres in 2020 and 82 cubic metres in 2019.
+Over 2022, approximately 68 cubic metres of waste was removed from the site, with this being an increase compared to 51 cubic metres in 2020.